The ‘accidental’ anthropologist

 Stephenson obtained her PhD from Harvard and went on to become “one of many people uncovering these underlying structures in what is now called the field of network science.

-“Over three decades of data collection, I now have a database of 1000 organisations that confirm these structures exist independently of cultural differences, yet they must be deftly managed using the knowledge of culture.”
+“Over three decades of data collection, I now have a database of 1000 organisations that confirm these structures exist independently of cultural differences, yet they must be deftly managed using the knowledge of a culture.”

 Her dream is to build on what great thinkers like Mead and Einstein started: Explaining big ideas in the most simple of ways so that more people can understand it and be inspired by it.

 After all, data can be show-stoppers.
-One example is data The Pentagon gave Stephenson special permission to use, to warn others about the toxic effects of bureaucracy within organisations—data that highlights the importance of collaboration.
+One example is data The Pentagon gave Stephenson special permission to use, to warn others about the toxic effects of bureaucracy within organisations — data that highlights the importance of collaboration.

 “When I present data, I present it in such a way that anyone in a company or culture will be able to see certain identifiable patterns,” she says.
 “By being aware of these network patterns, you become aware of how they impact your decisions; making it possible to help others and even advance your career”.